Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 On one hand we have the IEEE floats, these are your industry standard floats.
 Being compliant guarantees that the same floating point operation will have the same behavior regardless of the hardware it is run on, something your buyers really want.
 (Unless your hardware has a bug, in that case you made an attempt at being compliant.
 Hello intel 👋: the internet hasn’t forgotten yet).
 But compliance implies supporting subnormals, `NaN`s, \(\pm\infty\) and 5 different rounding modes.

-Then you have the matter of size: how large is your memory footprint and then, how are you allocating your bits across your exponent and significant fields?
+Then you have the matter of size: how large is your memory footprint and then, how are you allocating your bits across your exponent and significand fields?

 Some options are :

-- `float16`, IEEE 754 half-precision: 5 bits exponent, 10 bits significant
+- `float16`, IEEE 754 half-precision: 5 bits exponent, 10 bits significand
-- `float32`, IEEE 754 single precision: 8 bits exponent, 23 bits significant
+- `float32`, IEEE 754 single precision: 8 bits exponent, 23 bits significand
-- `float64`, IEEE 754 double precision: 11 bits exponent, 52 bits significant
+- `float64`, IEEE 754 double precision: 11 bits exponent, 52 bits significand
-- Pixar's PXR24 format, 8 bits exponent, 15 bits significant
+- Pixar's PXR24 format, 8 bits exponent, 15 bits significand
 - `tf32`, Nvdia’s TensorFloat-32 which is a 19 bit format.
 I know right, why did they let the marketing department name this ?
-8 bits exponent, 10 bits significant
+8 bits exponent, 10 bits significand
-- `bfloat16`, Google’s brain float format : 8 bits exponent, 7 bits significant
+- `bfloat16`, Google’s brain float format : 8 bits exponent, 7 bits significand

 What size we ultimately choose depends on our workload’s needs.
-Certain workloads need more precision which requires more significant bits, others benefit from smaller formats allowing them to workaround a memory bandwidth limitation.
+Certain workloads need more precision which requires more significand bits, others benefit from smaller formats allowing them to workaround a memory bandwidth limitation.

 So, once again, the answer is: it depends!
 Thank you for reading!